ndhuanhuan/ML_MODELS_REVIEW/GAN/Conditional GAN/readme.md

 The Discriminator receives real examples with labels (x, y), and fake examples with the label used to generate them, (x*|y, y).
 On the real example-label pairs, the Discriminator learns how to recognize real data and how to recognize matching pairs.
 On the Generator-produced examples, it learns to recognize fake image-label pairs, thereby learning to tell them apart from the real ones.

 The Discriminator outputs a single probability indicating its conviction that the input is a real, matching pair.
 The Discriminator’s goal is to learn to reject all fake examples and all examples that fail to match their label, while accepting all real example-label pairs.

+## Architecture
+Note that the Discriminator is never explicitly trained to reject mismatched pairs by being trained on real examples with mismatching labels; its ability to identify mismatched pairs is a by-product of being trained to accept only real matching pairs.